 Troubleshooting Guide: Solving Common Diamond Polishing Issues

 Quick Fix Matrix: Most polishing failures stem from Grit Contamination (scratches), Bond Mismatch (glazing), or Overheating (resin marks).
-To fix a "glazed" pad, run it briefly over an abrasive surface (like sand or a dressing stone) to re-expose the diamond grit.

-| Issue (问题) | Probable Cause (原因) | Expert Solution (解决方案) |
+| Issue | Probable Cause | Expert Solution |

 | Glazing (No Cutting) | Bond too hard for the surface | Use a Softer Bond or open with a dressing stone. |